leesangjun1903/NLP-and-Audio/LLM/readme.md

 - An Explanation of In-context Learning as Implicit Bayesian Inference
 - Data Distributional Properties Drive Emergent In-Context Learning in Transformers
 - Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?
+- What learning algorithm is in-context learning?
+Investigations with linear models